mdenomy/intro-to-mocha-testing/README.md

 **Remember for look for opportunities to refactor your code as you go**

+# Going Forward
-# Additional things to test for/implement/think about going forward
+Here are some things to think about as you go forward

 * What happens when one of the operands is null
 * What happens if one of the operands is not a number or not a string that can be converted to a number